thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 **Sequence** | (1) When the SM mapper receives an update request from Cloud it forwards the request to the SM agent.
 If the sw-list contained in the Cloud request does not match the SM agent's interface translation has to be done by the SM mapper.
 &nbsp;| (2) SM agent sends feedback to cloud (status "executing").
 &nbsp;|&nbsp;
-&nbsp;| TODO: add link to more details about the interface between SM mapper and SM agent.
+&nbsp;| Spec about details of interface between SM Mapper and SM Agent is under construction.
+See [Ticket CIT-411](https://cumulocity.atlassian.net/browse/CIT-411)

 &nbsp;
 &nbsp;